seifibrahim32/qr_scanner_flask/README.md

 # qr_scanner

-A mini test for Android app scans QR Code backed with MongoDB and Flask.
+A mini demo for Android app scans QR Code backed with MongoDB and Flask.

 # Establish apk verion